Shared Lives

 • Rehabilitative or intermediate support

 Live-in Shared Lives arrangements provide an individual with safe, stable and enjoyable home and family life, including their evenings and weekends.
-Shared Lives short breaks vary from an overnight stay to several weeks.
-Arrangements are set up and supported by Bethphage Shared Lives Scheme and the care and accommodation people receive is provided by ordinary individuals, couples or families in the local community.
+Shared Lives respite varies from an overnight stay to several weeks.
+Arrangements are set up and supported by Bethphage Shared Lives Scheme with the care and accommodation people receiving being provided by individuals, couples or families in the local community.
 Individuals and their Shared Lives carers enjoy shared activities and life experiences.

 Being Supported By Shared Lives

-Information is gathered about you, with your involvement, and about our Shared Lives carers.
-We use this to work out which Shared Lives carers will suit you and begin the considered and planned steps of introductions as part of the matching process.
+Information sharing is key to our Shared Lives process.
+We gather information about each individual, with person-centred involvement.
+This will begin the considered and planned steps of introductions as part of the matching process.

 You can find out Easy Read leaflet on Bethphage Shared Lives here.